Stumpwork (album)

 Stumpwork is the second studio album by the English post-punk band Dry Cleaning, released on 21 October 2022 through independent label 4AD Records.
-Preceded by four singles, it is also the band's second consecutive record to be produced by John Parish through the independent record label 4AD.
+Preceded by four singles, it is also the band's second consecutive record to be produced by John Parish on 4AD.

-The album sees the band stylistically expand upon their previous record New Long Leg (2021), incorporating elements of genres such as jangle pop and funk while dealing with themes such as grief and consumerism.
-Like its predecessor, Stumpwork was acclaimed, landing on several year-end lists and winning the award for Best Recording Package at the 2024 Grammys.
+The album sees the band stylistically expand upon their previous record New Long Leg (2021), incorporating elements from genres such as jangle pop and funk whilst dealing with themes such as grief and consumerism.
+Like its predecessor, it was acclaimed upon release, and it landed on several year-end lists.
+At the 2024 Grammys, Stumpwork won the award for Best Recording Package.

 Background and recording

 In 2021, shortly after their commercially successful and critically lauded debut album New Long Leg, Dry Cleaning began writing material for their next album.
 The restrictions from the coronavirus pandemic that had forced their debut to be recorded in two weeks also created an environment in which they spent a considerably longer amount of time to write.

 The band decided to work again with producer John Parish and engineer Joe Jones to make what would become Stumpwork.
 After a two-day rehearsal at Factory Studios in Bristol, Dry Cleaning recorded between J&J Studios in Bristol and Rockfield Studios in Wales; the former studio's sessions occurred in October 2021, with the latter in both October and December 2021.
 Lyrically, Stumpwork is a departure from vocalist Florence Shaw's approach of reciting found texts.
-Shaw opted to largely improvise in the studio, based at least in part on observations made during walks though flea markets and London streets.
+Shaw opted to largely improvise in the studio, based in part on observations made during walks through flea markets and London streets.
 She additionally sourced lyrics from old press cuttings archived by Edda Tasiemka.